 DESTINATIONS - EVERY LITTLE TOWN HAS SOMETHING

-As this iconic outback town saddles up for the 140th anniversary of the Birdsville Races in September 2022, we take a look back at some of the historic moments, milestones and characters that have made this regular event Australia’s oldest and most iconic outback race.
+As this iconic outback town saddled up for the 140th anniversary of the Birdsville Races in September 2022, we took a look back at some of the historic moments, milestones and characters that have made this regular event Australia’s oldest and most iconic outback race.

 In the Spring of 1882, a group of 150 owners, managers and stockmen converged on the South Australian and Queensland border, and the first ‘unofficial’ Birdsville Races event was run.